thaisssimoes/SemanticMapper/README.md

 Once the repository has been cloned, import it into [Eclipse IDE](https://www.eclipse.org/) and don't forget to run a `maven update`, since [Maven](https://maven.apache.org/) is used to manage all the dependencies.

 You must also have a MySQL database installed and running.
 To run the tool the user must configure the resource file **hibernate.cfg.xml** under `src/main/resources` folder, indicating the URL, user and password for the MySQL database where the output data will be saved.
+The application will generate the schema itself on first run.

+**Observation**: If any warnings concerning foreign key show up, ignore them, starting from the second run they won't happen again (For some reason Hibernate can't decide the right order for creating tables and respect the foreign keys).

 ```xml
 <hibernate-configuration>